beautytasara27/portfoliongls/README.md

-# This is the frontend for my latest portfolio.
+# This is the frontend for my client's portfolio.
-This site is hosted [here](https://beauty-tatenda.netlify.app/).
 ## Features
 ❤️ Single Page App
-🤩 Type Animation

 ## Tech Stack